mackenziekinzel/Calculator/README.md

 #### 20. Create an equals button and hook it up performOperation

-            a. performOperation is one function that can controll all calculator operations through the "brain", but today, we will just be creating plus and equals
+            a. performOperation is one function that can controll all calculator operations through the "brain"

+            b.
+Today, we will just be creating plus and equals

 #### 21. Cheat a little bit by copying this into performOperation, completing the hookup of the "brain" to the UI
 ```